canonical/ubuntu-packaging-guide/fixing-a-bug.rst

 (in RFC 2822 format) of the change.

-With that out of the way, let's focus on the actual changelog entry itself: it's very important to document:
+With that out of the way, let's focus on the actual changelog entry itself: it is very important to document:

   #. where the change was done
   #. what was changed